-Galatius and Randal-Williams \cite{GRWI} proved high-connectivity of $K^X(A)$ for simply connected manifolds $A$ if $\bar{X}=X\cup_{S^{d-1}} D^d$ is a product of two spheres of the same dimension.
-On the basis of this, Friedrich \cite{Friedrich} and Perlmutter \cite{Perlmutter} proved connectivity results for more general manifolds $A$ and $X$.
-To state their results, recall the stable $X$-genus $\bar{g}^X$ (see \cref{section:stablegenus}) and denote by $\usr(\bfZ[G])$ for a group $G$ the \emph{unitary stable rank} \cite[Def.\,6.3]{MirzaiiVanderkallen} of its group ring $\bfZ[G]$, considered as a ring with an anti-involution.
+Galatius and Randal-Williams \cite{GRWI} proved high-connectivity of $K_\bullet^X(A)$ if $A$ is simply connected and $X\cong D^{2p}\sharp (S^p\times S^p)$ for $p\ge3$.
+On the basis of this, Friedrich \cite{Friedrich} and Perlmutter \cite{Perlmutter} proved connectivity results for other choices of $A$ and $X$.
+To state their results, recall the stable $X$-genus $\bar{g}^X$, as introduced in \cref{section:stablegenus}, and denote by $\usr(\bfZ[G])$ for a group $G$ the \emph{unitary stable rank} \cite[Def.\,6.3]{MirzaiiVanderkallen} of its group ring $\bfZ[G]$, considered as a ring with an anti-involution.